microsoft/VirtualClient/website/docs/workloads/geekbench/geekbench-profiles.md

-# GeekBench5 Workload Profiles
+# GeekBench Workload Profiles
-The following profiles run customer-representative or benchmarking scenarios using the GeekBench5 workload.
+The following profiles run customer-representative or benchmarking scenarios using the GeekBench5 and GeekBench6 workloads.

 * [Workload Details](./geekbench.md)